Permaculture Design a

 We are now taking applications for 2018

 This opportunity is offered in response to previous volunteers and Permaculture students who valued their experience here so much they demanded a formal long-term taught course.
-This required the construction and renovation of accommodation and facilities for students to use.
+This required the construction and renovation of accommodation and facilities for students to use while on site.

 We have invested a great deal of time and thought in designing a curriculum to make this opportunity a valuable and mutually rewarding experience.
 The focus of this opportunity is to equip students with the skills to design, build and maintain durable abundant life sustaining systems.
 We have one of the most advanced permaculture design sites in the world but we are still evolving, demonstrating the advantages of integrated whole systems design, starting with the soil and working through animal husbandry up to the built environment.
 For 2018 we have our final building project planned an 11 by 3.5 meter Walipini (semi submerged greenhouse) some of this construction is from recycled materials, but this will be a valuable learning experience for our students during 2018 both in the construction and internal planting design.